Some-Cool-Stuffs/Pokefind/README.md

 # Pokéfind 🔎
 A basic, interfaceless Python app to find evo/devolutions about a provided Pokémon.

+1. Includes an in-case sensitive design, allows for stuff like "PIKAchu"
+2. Tells basic information like what level it evolves at, or what item it requires to evolve

 ## Internals 🤓
 1. Uses **3 different endpoints** of the PokéAPI to make shit user friendly 😉
 2. Entirely bugless, which means you can mess up and it won't care! 🤑